All Episodes

 Oh, and you know what else is happening this weekend?

-Steve Jr. and his beautiful wife Marcia are celebrating their 40th anniversary this weekend.
+My cousin Steve, Steve Jr. and his beautiful wife Marcia are celebrating their 40th anniversary this weekend.

-And they've got this big big family to do with it.
+And they've got this big, big family to do with it.

 And I just, I was sick when I had to write the decline email.